omar0alaa/AI-CHATBOT/README.md

 ## Features

-- Web interface for chatting with the AI
+- Web interface for chatting with the AI (bilingual: English/Arabic, with language switcher)
 - Backend API built with Flask
-- Integration with Ollama for local LLM inference
+- Integration with Ollama for local LLM inference (no cloud, no API keys)
+- Uses LlamaIndex for document Q&A over admin and user-uploaded files
+- Local HuggingFace embeddings (BAAI/bge-small-en-v1.5)
+- File upload: users can upload PDF, DOCX, TXT, and image files for Q&A
+- Admin document is always loaded as the base knowledge
+- Uploaded files are deleted after each answer (admin doc is never deleted)
+- Professional support agent persona, always answers in the website's selected language
+- All answers formatted with clear paragraphs, bullet points, and bold for key terms
-- Responsive UI with modern design
+- Responsive, modern UI with dark mode and RTL support for Arabic
-- No API keys or cloud services required
+- Session-based chat history (per user, persists until session is cleared)

 ## Prerequisites